• Menu

 Pikelets – sometimes called mini pancakes, griddle cakes, or drop scones – originated in Wales, but were popularized in Australia and New Zealand.
 The word ‘pikelet’ is believed to come from the Welsh term ‘bara pyglyd’, meaning ‘pitchy bread’.
 Also known as ‘poor man’s crumpets’ because the batter is dropped into a pan without the use of an “expensive” ring to keep the batter from spreading.

-Pikelets require a very similar batter recipe to our Canadian pancakes, but the mixture is a little thicker – in part to help prevent them spreading in the pan.
+Pikelets require a very similar batter recipe to our Canadian pancakes or my Nutella waffles, but the mixture is a little thicker – in part to help prevent them spreading in the pan.

 Ingredients